 If nJoinSplit is zero, the joinSplitPubKey and joinSplitSig fields are omitted.
-Otherwise, a transaction has a correct transaction if and only if JoinSplitSig.
-Validate transaction has a correct transaction if and only if JoinSplitSig.
-Validate transaction has a correct transaction has a correct
+Otherwise, a transaction has a correct transaction if and only if JoinSplitSig.Validate transaction has a correct transaction if and only if JoinSplitSig.Validate transaction has a correct t

-Let h{Sig} be computed as specified in §4.3 'JoinSplit Descriptions' on p.
+Let h{Sig} be computed as specified in § 4.3 'JoinSplit Descriptions' on p.
 19.